tarun-jethwani/BankingAPI/README.md

 to install required python packages
 ### pip install -r requirements.txt

+to run flask app -- which will expose rest api
+### clone the project in your local machine
+### python app.py

 to test the rest api run following
 ### python test_api.py